karthic2914/Mahadevan82/README.md

 ## 📖 About Me

-💼 18+ years of experience in full-stack development, UI/UX design, DevOps, and agile product delivery.
+💼 18+ years of experience in full-stack development, UI/UX design, backend architecture, DevOps, and agile product delivery.
 🌍 Based in Oslo, Norway — open to relocation across Europe.
-🚀 Passionate about clean code, intuitive interfaces, scalable systems, and automation.
+🚀 Passionate about clean code, intuitive interfaces, scalable APIs, and intelligent automation.
-🛠 Proficient in React, Next.js, Angular, Firebase, Docker, Ansible, and cloud platforms.
+🛠 Proficient in React, Next.js, Angular, Node.js, Express, Firebase, PostgreSQL, Docker, Ansible, and cloud platforms.
-🎯 Available for freelance, contract, or full-time roles in frontend, full-stack, or DevOps engineering.
+🎯 Available for freelance, contract, or full-time roles in frontend, backend, full-stack, or DevOps engineering.

 ---